fishonttree/Navi-/README.md

 # Installation

-KMP allows Navi to work on multiple platforms, the currently working one with Map feature is the JS Target.
+KMP is meant to allow Navi to work on multiple platforms.
+The currently working one with Map feature is the JS Target.

 Here are the steps to run the complete app: